Critters FAQ

 [Top]

-Can I email a story in pieces?
+Can I send a story through in pieces?

 Depends what question you're really asking...
 If you mean, "Can I send my 80,000 word novel through the queue in chapter chunks?" -- absolutely; most people do.
 (See also the RFDR program for getting whole novels critiqued.)